medezzitouni/BuildTogether/README.md

          command lines -> git push -u origin ur_github_username/branchName
    the last thing comment the name of the branch on the issue post.

+# Note that this is just the first project, we are aiming to put devs and designers on a lot of other really interesting projects.
    # Thank you all